How can I remove a Caveat?14/05/19

-If you are applying for a grant of probate and are informed that it cannot be issued because someone has entered a caveat you can take steps to try and have it removed.
-Until the caveat is removed you will not be able to obtain a grant of probate.
+If you are applying for a grant and are informed that it cannot be issued because someone has entered a caveat you can take steps to have it removed.
+Until the caveat is removed you will not be able to obtain a grant and deal with the estate.

-For their caveat to remain in place, within eight days they will have to enter an "appearance" at the Probate Registry.
+Within fourteen days or receiving the "warning" they will have to enter an "appearance" at the Probate Registry if they think the caveat should remain in place.
 This is a further document sent to the probate registry explaining the reasons why a caveat has been entered.

-If the "appearance" is not sent to the Probate Registry their caveat will be removed and the grant can be issued.
+If the "appearance" is not sent to the Probate Registry then, after confirming the person has received the warning, theiir caveat will be removed and the grant can be issued.

 Get in touch with us today